Transverse-momentum-dependent factorization at next-to-leading power: TMD Factorization for SIDIS

-We also note that for the quark-quark TMD PDF is defined in the same way in the case for DIS except that the relevant Wilson lines are $\mathcal{U}_{\lrcorner}^{\bar{n}}(0)\, \mathcal{U}_{\lrcorner}^{\bar{n}\, \dagger}(\xi)$.
-Analogous to the case for the TMD PDF, upon making the replacement $\psi^{\bar{c}}(x) = \chi^{\bar{c}}(x)+\varphi^{\bar{c}}(x)$ in the expression for the correlation function, there are four field configurations which need to be accounted.
+We also note that the TMD PDFs are defined in the same way as in SIDIS, except that the relevant Wilson lines are $\mathcal{U}_{\lrcorner}^{\bar{n}}(0)\, \mathcal{U}_{\lrcorner}^{\bar{n}\, \dagger}(\xi)$.
+Analogous to the case for the TMD PDFs, upon making the replacement $\psi^{\bar{c}}(x) = \chi^{\bar{c}}(x)+\varphi^{\bar{c}}(x)$ in the expression for the correlation function, there are four field configurations which need to be accounted.
 The correlation function of leading-power fields is the leading power contribution.
 While the introduction of a sub-leading field, results in a power suppression to cross section.
 After organizing the TMD FFs by their twist, we obtain the expansions~\cite{Collins:1981uw,Bacchetta:2001di,Metz:2016swz,Bacchetta:2006tn,Meissner:2007rx,Kang:2010qx,Collins:2011zzd}

 where we once again use the superscript of the correlation function to denote the twist and each function entering into the parameterization contains dependence on $z$ and $p_\perp$.